-We consider a spherically symmetric spacetime with a black hole of mass $M_{\rm PBH}$ at the origin surrounded by hot plasma with a radiation-dominated equation of state.
-Our formalism holds in a quasi-static limit, which requires that $M_{\rm PBH}$ not change appreciably over time-scales set by $1/k_{\rm soft}$.
+Next we may consider accretion.
 One might suppose that if the fluid were moving with respect to the black hole, $M_{\rm PBH}$ would increase by absorbing some of the nearby fluid.
-Nonetheless, even if the relative speed between the fluid and the black hole approached the speed of light, and the black hole absorbed all the fluid in its path, then $M_{\rm PBH}$ would only increase by a fraction $\delta M / M_{\rm PBH} \sim {\cal O} (1) \, {\cal R} \, (T / M_{\rm pl})$ over an entire Hubble time, where ${\cal R}$ is the ratio of the black hole radius to the Debye screening length.
+Nonetheless, even if the relative speed between the fluid and the black hole approached the speed of light, and the black hole absorbed all the fluid in its path, then $M_{\rm PBH}$ would only increase by a fraction $\Delta M / M_{\rm PBH} \sim {\cal O} (1) \, {\cal R} \, T / M_{\rm pl}$ over an entire Hubble time, where ${\cal R}$ is the ratio of the black hole radius to the Debye screening length and $T$ the temperature of the plasma.
 As in the previous section, we are interested in early times at which the plasma temperature could have been as high as $T \sim 10^7$ GeV, in which case $T / M_{\rm pl} \sim 10^{-11}$.
-We consider black holes for which the ratio ${\cal R}$ is not exponentially larger than one, so that the PBH forms with some small, residual color charge, and therefore $\delta M / M$ remains negligible.
+We consider black holes for which the ratio ${\cal R}$ is not exponentially larger than one, so that the PBH forms with some small, residual color charge, and therefore $\Delta M / M$ remains negligible.
 A more formal calculation of the Bondi accretion rate for PBHs in this scenario yields the same conclusion \cite{ShapiroTeukolsky1983,Rice:2017avg,DeLuca:2020fpg,Richards:2021zbr}.

 Within the regime indicated in Eq.~(\ref{Qsmall}), the spacetime can be described by the McVittie line-element, which reduces to an ordinary Schwarzschild spacetime near the origin and asymptotes to a spatially flat FLRW spacetime at large distances \cite{Kaloper:2010ec,Faraoni:2014nba,Gaur:2022hap}.
 A convenient parameterization may be written \cite{Gaur:2022hap} \beq